microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 Unfortunately, the tree in the last example is not balanced anymore.
 When combining a reused list node with a newly parsed node, we have to do some work to maintain the (2,3)-tree property.
 We know that both reused and newly parsed nodes are already (2,3)-trees, but they might have different heights - so we cannot just create parent nodes, since all children of a (2,3)-tree node have to have same height.

-How can we efficiently concatenize all these nodes of mixed heights into a single (2,3)-tree?
+How can we efficiently concatenate all these nodes of mixed heights into a single (2,3)-tree?
 This can easily be reduced to the problem of prepending or appending a smaller tree to a larger tree:
 If two trees have the same height, it is sufficient to create a list that contains both children.
 Otherwise, we insert the smaller tree of height $h_1$ into the larger tree of height $h_2$ and potentially break up nodes if they end up having more than 3 children (similar to how the insert operation of (2,3)-trees works).

-Because this has runtime $\mathcal{O}(h_2 - h_1)$, we take 3 adjacent nodes ($a$, $b$ and $c$) that we want to concatenize and concatenize either $a$ and $b$ or $b$ and $c$ first (potentially increasing the height of the tree), depending on which pair has the smaller height difference.
-This is repeated until all nodes are concatenized.
+Because this has runtime $\mathcal{O}(h_2 - h_1)$, we take 3 adjacent nodes ($a$, $b$ and $c$) that we want to concatenate and concatenate either $a$ and $b$ or $b$ and $c$ first (potentially increasing the height of the tree), depending on which pair has the smaller height difference.
+This is repeated until all nodes are concatenated.
 As an additional optimization, we look for sequences of nodes that have the same height and create parent lists for them in linear time.

 To balance the lists α and γ of the previous example, we perform the concat operation on their children (lists in red violate the (2,3)-tree property, nodes in orange have unexpected height and nodes in green are recreated while rebalancing):